Deer Hunting Traditions

 With hunting being such a long-standing, time-honored tradition in this country and around the world, it only stands to reason that over time, a number of practices or “traditions within the tradition” have developed among regions, cultures and particularly among individual groups of hunters.
-Some are serious and revered, while others are, well, just plain strange to the uninitiated.

 Prayer